jubriltayo/alx-polly/README.md

 ALTER TABLE poll_analytics ENABLE ROW LEVEL SECURITY;

 -- Polls policies
+DROP POLICY IF EXISTS "Public polls are viewable by everyone" ON polls;
 CREATE POLICY "Public polls are viewable by everyone" ON polls
     FOR SELECT USING (is_active = true);

+DROP POLICY IF EXISTS "Users can create polls" ON polls;
 CREATE POLICY "Users can create polls" ON polls
     FOR INSERT WITH CHECK (auth.uid() = creator_id);

+DROP POLICY IF EXISTS "Creators can update their polls" ON polls;
 CREATE POLICY "Creators can update their polls" ON polls
     FOR UPDATE USING (auth.uid() = creator_id);

+DROP POLICY IF EXISTS "Creators can delete their polls" ON polls;
 CREATE POLICY "Creators can delete their polls" ON polls
     FOR DELETE USING (auth.uid() = creator_id);

 -- Poll options policies
+DROP POLICY IF EXISTS "Poll options are viewable with their polls" ON poll_options;
 CREATE POLICY "Poll options are viewable with their polls" ON poll_options
     FOR SELECT USING (
         EXISTS (